FLAK-ZOSO/Inomhus/README.md

 g++ -std=c++17 -Wall -g -static -o inomhus -L$(PREFIX)/lib inomhus.o -lpthread -lSista rm -f *.o
 ```

+The compilation information for Windows is in `compile.bat` but it could be outdated, and it requires the GCC keychain installed somehow.

 If you compile the game from source you will be able to customize the game (_before_ compilation).